vk2tds/pyTNC/README.md

 The software has a command line GUI.
 At some point, a TCP interface would be cool, so that you could telnet in remotely.
 We are not to that point yet.
 The  commands are basically TNC-2, with changes.
 They should all be documented if you type 'HELP ALL'.
 You can also get help with a command by replacing 'ALL' with the name of the command.
 For instance 'HELP CONNECT' will tell you how to connect.
 This help does need to be expanded.
 If gnureadline or readline is opperating correctly, tab completion *should* work.
 No promises though.

+Apart from the 'HELP' command, you can use the 'NOTES' command.
+It will give you some technical notes on commands.
+This is more intended to provide highly technical information about the command, any bugs and possible changes in the future.
+'NOTES' are not perfect, but will hopefully save time debugging any issues.

 At the time of writing, another TNC can connect *TO* pyTNC successfully.
 The reverse path connecting *FROM* pyTNC does not work yet.
 I have not yet tested DIGIPEATING, and I have no idea if it will work or not.
 Streams have been implemented, but more work is needed on them.
 Per KISS port or per STREAM settings are on my agenda.

 Some commands may be implemented in the GUI only, where values change, but nothing happens in the background.
 This software is still under development, and might always be.
 Also, some commands might only work the first time they are run.
 KISSINT and KISSDEV are functions that likely work this way, when they are run with options modifying existing values.

 There are custom settings are stored in the same directory as the code.
 These are user settings and  work exactly as if they had been typed on the pyTNC command line.
-The file is called 'custom.txt'.
+The file is called 'pyTNC.conf'.
+These are the 'standard' custom settings.
+Custom settinsg are loaded from ONE of the following locations - the current directory, the home directory, or the directory where pyTNC was installed.
+The software will only load settings from the first location it finds.

 #TODO: only open the standard 'custom.txt' if a local copy does not exist.